Dolby Theatre: History

 The theater was sponsored, until February 2012, by the Eastman Kodak Company, which paid $75 million for naming rights to the building.
 In early 2012, Eastman Kodak filed for bankruptcy protection, thus ending its naming-rights deal.
-Then the theater's name was temporarily changed to the Hollywood and Highland Center at the suggestion of the venue's landlord.
+The theater was temporarily renamed to the Hollywood and Highland Center at the suggestion of the venue's landlord.

 On May 1, 2012, it was announced that the venue would be renamed the Dolby Theatre, after Dolby Laboratories signed a 20-year naming rights deal.
 Dolby updated the sound system first by installing Dolby Atmos.
 The company plans to continue updating the auditorium with newer technologies as they become available.